 After we send you the Visium Spatial Gene Expression slides, you can start with the sample preparation.
 In your own lab, you will prepare the slide.
 You place the tissue on the capture area of the gene expression slide and send the slides back to us.

 Check out the resources by 10x Genomics linked below to find out how this works.

 Step 2: Sample processing

-When we receive your slides, we start by processing the optimization slide if applicable.
-Then, we stain the slides with an H&E staining to visualize the tissue section.
+When we receive your slides, we start by processing the optimization slide for fresh frozen tissues.

-Now that the mRNA is captured, we perform a reverse transcription reaction to synthesize cDNA.
+Then, we process the Visium Gene Expression Slides using the 10x Genomics fresh frozen or FFPE protocol to synthesize cDNA.
 The cDNA is then pooled so we can complete the library preparation and send it out for sequencing.

 Step 3: Sequencing and data analysis